Atomtronic multi-terminal Aharonov-Bohm interferometer: Driving flux linearly in time

-We show further results on driving the flux of the ring linearly in time in Fig.\ref{fig:fulldynamics_sup}.
-For very fast driving $T=1$ in Fig.\ref{fig:fulldynamics_sup}a, we find that the current shows barely any oscillation as the driving is much faster than then system dynamics.
-For intermediate driving $T=2.8$ in Fig.\ref{fig:fulldynamics_sup}b, we find strong oscillations.
-The amplitude of the drain currents is nearly the same as the source current, implying that most of the incoming direct current is converted into an alternating current.
-For very slow driving $T\gg1$ in Fig.\ref{fig:fulldynamics_sup}c, the system dynamics is much faster than the driving.
+in Fig.\ref{fig:dynamicflux_sup}.
+For very fast driving $T=1$ in Fig.\ref{fig:dynamicflux_sup}a, we find that the current shows barely any oscillation as the driving is much faster than then system dynamics.
+For intermediate driving $T=2.8$ in Fig.\ref{fig:dynamicflux_sup}b, we find strong oscillations.
+The amplitude of the drain currents is nearly the same as the source current, implying that most of the incoming direct current is converted into an \revA{AC modulated} current.
+For very slow driving $T\gg1$ in Fig.\ref{fig:dynamicflux_sup}c, the system dynamics is much faster than the driving.
 Thus, the system has sufficient time to settle into the instantaneous steady state of the flux.
 The current then simply takes the same value as the current of the steady state of the system $\rho_\text{SS}(\Omega(t))$ at a given flux $\Omega(t)$.